-1.10.1.20 TAG GROUP ERROR
+1.9.1.19 TAG_GROUP_ERROR

-a.
-A tag has tagGroup or topLevelTagGroup attribute, but is not enclosed in parentheses.
+- a.
+A tag has tagGroup or topLevelTagGroup attribute, but is not enclosed in parentheses. - b.

-b.
 A tag with the topLevelTagGroup does not appear at a HED tag group at the top level in an assembled HED annotation. c.
 Multiple tags with the topLevelTagGroup attribute appear in the same top-level tag group.
-Note: a single Duration and a single Delay may be in the same group.